oVirt/ovirt-site/source/develop/release-management/features/storage/posixfsconnection.md

 This part is for engine-core

 *   The connection arguments will be introduced as fields to the storage_server_connection class.
-    -   "spec" will be mapped to the existing "connection" field
+    -   `spec` will be mapped to the existing "connection" field
-    -   "vfsType" will be added as a new field of String
+    -   `vfsType` will be added as a new field of String
-    -   "mountOptions" will be added as a new field of String
+    -   `mountOptions` will be added as a new field of String

 *   The new fields will be mapped to proper columns at the storage_server_connections, and necessary changes to the Spring-JDBC mapper should be introduced.
 *   A new storage type named POSIXFS should be introduced (supported by a new StorageHelper class).
 *   As the storage type should be set to 6 (to reflect the domainType) , and this value is already being used by the StorageType.All constant - the value of StorageType.All constant (which is not used by VDSM) should be changed (also for persistent connections, using an upgrade script).